-BS in Physics and Computer Science
+BS in Physics with Computer Science

 Interdisciplinary fields involving science and technology continuously change and present exciting challenges.
 If you are a student interested in these fields, then a degree in Physics with Computer Science may be just right for you.